simonis/GraalJsTest/Notes.md

 - Run with `-XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI --upgrade-module-path <path-to-compiler.jar-module>` to enable native compilation of GraalJS/Truffle code with the jar-based, pure Java GraalVM compiler.
 - [graal/compiler/docs/Debugging.md](https://github.com/oracle/graal/blob/master/compiler/docs/Debugging.md) documents the option `-XX:+JVMCIPrintProperties` which can be used to print the graal compiler related command line properties like e.g. `-Dgraal.PrintCompilation=true`.
 Notice that starting with JDK 22, the [Graal compiler options have been moved to the `jdk.graal` prefix](https://github.com/oracle/graal/commit/6f34cc046f3b2) (e.g. )`-Djdk.graal.PrintCompilation=true`
-  - Notice that `-XX:+JVMCIPrintProperties` only work son a GraalVM JDK standalone.
+  - Notice that `-XX:+JVMCIPrintProperties` only works on a GraalVM JDK standalone.
 On a standard JDK you additionally need `-XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI --upgrade-module-path compiler-23.1.2.jar --module-path word-23.1.2.jar:truffle-compiler-23.1.2.jar:collections-23.1.2.jar` in order make the Graal Compiler available (activating it with `-XX:+UseJVMCICompiler` is not required).

 #### Building the GraalVM compiler